foonoo/docs/2-Getting-Started.md

 ````

 After this page is added, we should have an `about.html` file generated in our `output_site` directory.
-Following this template, we can add any fixed page to our blog.

 You can use pages to store anything from lists of projects to privacy policies and resumes.

 ### Posts
-For posts, we can follow the same approach used with pages, as described above.
-This time however, instead of the `pages` directory, we will place posts in the `posts` directory.
-Also, post files must have a name that conforms with the format `YYYY-MM-DD-post-id.md`.
+For posts, we can follow the same approach for pages as described in the previous section.
+This time however, instead of the `pages` directory, we'll use the `posts` directory.
+Also, post files must have a name that conforms with the format `YYYY-MM-DD-post-id.ext`.
 Here, `YYYY` corresponds to the year,  `MM` corresponds to the month, `DD` corresponds to the day, and the `post-id` can be a unique ID for the post (typically the title of the post, containing only underscores and hyphens).
+The `.ext` represents the extension of the post's content file.

 To illustrate this, let's create a simple welcome post for our blog.
 We can name this file as `2022-12-07-welcome-to-my-blog.md` and place it in the `posts` directory.
 The content of this file could look something as shown below: